A wide range of services

 Many of us suffer from sleep apnea and may not even know it.
 If you find yourself waking up tired frequently, or your partner notices you having difficulty breathing as you sleep, you may suffer from sleep apnea.
 Sleep apnea is often characterized by short pauses in breathing, and it is known to effect an estimated 12 million people in the United States.
 This condition has also been linked with whole body health concerns such as high blood pressure, heart disease, memory problems, and drowsiness.
 To learn more about the sleep apnea treatments available to you at McGinty Dental Group, please contact our Littleton dental office today to schedule your initial consultation.

 The TMJ or Temporomandibular Joint helps in the basic opening and closing movements of your jaw.
 TMJ pain can affect the entire jaw joint and even the muscles surrounding it that help in allowing our jaw and neck to move correctly.
 If you start having pain in your jaw joint or hear sounds like clicking or popping, you may be at risk for Temporomandibular Disorders (TMD).
-At McGinty Dental Group, we offer a TMJ exam that will help to evaluate the joint and jaw and will work with you to find the best treatment or therapy options available.
+At McGinty Dental Group, Dr. Sharon Dickerson and our team offer a TMJ exam that will help to evaluate the joint and jaw and will work with you to find the best treatment or therapy options available.